ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 __Option 2: Prohibit direct release__

-Activate this checkbox if the workflow should be started in any case, even if the same User is entered as Respoonsible and Author.
+Activate this checkbox if the workflow should be started in any case, even if the same User is entered as Responsible and Author.
 The state 'Released' will then never be selectable in the release dialogue.

 __Option 3: Approver users / Approver user groups__